Choose another writer in this calendar:

 The idea for the plot was presented by Valentin Kataev, he saw that the search for diamonds hidden in a chair offered the chance to portray character types from the NEP era.
 The first edition of the book was dedicated to him.
 Ostap Bender, the utterly amoral protagonist, encounterrs during his adventures a wide variety of opportunists, bureaucrats, crooks, and swindlers, filling the vacuum created by social upheaval.
 As a traveling con artist he has much in common with Gogol's Pavel Ivanovich Chichikov from The Dead Souls (1841-46).
 Two groups seek jewelry, which were hidden during the Russian Revolution by a rich old lady in one of 12 chairs.
 The chairs have been confiscated by the new regime, and sold to different persons.
 Bender and other treasure hunters track down the various owners from the provinces to the Soviet Georgia and the Transcaucasus mountains.
 At the end of the story Bender is killed by his companion Ippolit Matveyevich, who eventually discovers that the diamonds have already been found and subsequently sold to build a workers' club.

-Bender represented values of the old order – egoism and individualism, or as Anatoly Lunacharsky said in 1931, he "might appear to be a model for young boys, who still haven't made it out of their own swamp."
-A con man, Bender knows "four hundred ways to get money without working for it".
+Bender represented values of the old order – egoism and individualism, or as Anatoly Lunacharsky said in 1931, he "might appear to be a model for young boys, who still haven't made it out of their own swamp." ('Foreword' by Anne O. Fisher, in The Little Golden Calf by Ilya Ilf & Evgeny Petrov, translated by Anne O. Fisher, 2009, p.
+23) A con man, Bender knows "four hundred ways to get money without working for it".
 Although he could not play chess, he lectured on the game "(The blonde plays well and the brunette plays badly, and no lectures will change this state of affairs!").
 Ideologically he had no future in the postrevolutionary Soviet Union and he was the opposite of the "positive hero," but readers loved his character.
 The Twelve Chairs has inspired stage and film adaptations, not only in the Soviet Union but also in the United States.
-Mel Brooks's film version from 1970 received mixed critics.
-Brooks directed, scripted, authored a song, and played in a small role.
+There is also a Cuban film based on the novel, made in 1962 and transferred to the country's postrevolutionary reality.
+Mel Brooks's film version from 1970 received mixed reviews.
+"W. C. Fields would have loved this movie," said the film critic Roger Ebert.
+(The Chicago Sun-Times, December 22, 1970) Brooks directed, scripted, authored a song, and played in a small role.
 In spite of all his efforts, this time his humor was not as sharp as in The Producers (1968).

 Ostap Bender: Ah, whatever became of your lovable master?